 5. Her first sitcom hit was in the early 1950s.

-6. White loves a parade.
+6. White loved a parade.

 From 1962 to 1971, White hosted NBC’s Macy’s Thanksgiving Day Parade alongside Bonanza’s Lorne Greene.
 But that’s not all.
-For 20 years (1956-1976), she was also a color commentator for NBC’s annual Tournament of Roses Parade.
+For 20 years (1956 to 1976), she was also a color commentator for NBC’s annual Tournament of Roses Parade.
 However, as her fame grew on CBS’s The Mary Tyler Moore Show, NBC decided they should pull White (and all the rival promotion that came with her) from their parade.
 It was a decision that was heartbreaking for White, who told People, “On New Year's Day I just sat home feeling wretched, watching someone else do my parade.”

-7. She's been married three times.
+7. She was married three times.

 9. White originally auditioned for the role of Blanche on The Golden Girls.

 Producers of the series thought of White for the role of the ensemble’s promiscuous party girl because she’d long played the lusty Sue Ann Nivens on The Mary Tyler Moore Show.
 Meanwhile, they eyed Rue McClanahan for the part of naive country bumpkin Rose Nylund because of her work as the sweet but dopey Vivian Harmon on Maude.
-Director Jay Sandrich was worried about typecasting, so he asked the two to switch roles in the audition.
+Director Jay Sandrich was worried about typecasting, so he asked the two to switch roles.
 And just like that, The Golden Girls history was made.

-15. She wants Robert Redford.
+15. She had a crush on Robert Redford.